MGHollander/zsh-dotfiles/README.md

 ## Prefix commit message with a ticket number automatically
 Copy `prepare-commit-msg` to the default Git hook template folder.
 On my machine this folder is placed add `/usr/local/git/share/git-core/templates`.
 These templates will be copied to every new repository that you create or clone on your machine.

 **NOTE:** You have to copy the file to existing repositories manually.
+You can copy the file to all existing repositories by running `echo /path/to/projects/*/.git/hooks/ | xargs -n 1 cp ~/dotfiles/prepare-commit-msg`, but you should be aware that it will overwrite existing files.

 **NOTE:** Make sure the file is executable after you have copied it to a repository manually.
 Run `chmod +x /path/to/repo/.git/hooks/pre-commit-msg` for the correct permissions.
+You can also use a wildcard here if you have copied the file to multiple existing repositories using the above command.
+This should look something like this: `chmod +x /path/to/projects/*/.git/hooks/prepare-commit-msg`.

 Source: https://medium.com/better-programming/how-to-automatically-add-the-ticket-number-in-git-commit-message-bda5426ded05